 A holiday should be a time when you can relax and simply get away from your day to day routine.
-It is no secret that a holiday can be expensive to execute.
-However, it can become even more expensive for you if you happen to suffer a personal injury* while on holidays abroad.Tell Us About Your Case
+However, it can become an expensive time for you if you happen to suffer a personal injury while on holidays abroad.Tell Us About Your Case

 Unfortunately, suffering a personal injury while on holidays abroad is an all too common occurrence.
 If you have been involved in an accident on holiday or are injured abroad you may be entitled to pursue legal action.
 This is provided that the accident was as a result of somebody else’s negligence.
 Below is our guide to what to do when you have been injured on holidays and are pursuing an international personal injury claim.